Donald Leifert

-Donald L. Leifert Jr. (February 27, 1951 – October 23, 2010) was an American sci fi/horror film actor, writer, teacher, and film historian.
+Donald L. Leifert Jr. (February 27, 1951 – October 23, 2010) was an American science fiction and horror film actor, writer, teacher and film historian.

 Early life

 Leifert was born on February 27, 1951, to Dolores J. and Donald L. Leifert, Sr., and had a sister, Cheryl J. Young.
 He later served in the Vietnam War.

 Film career

 Leifert, a professionally trained actor, worked with Baltimore filmmaker Don Dohler, a former journalist, on science fiction/horror films including Galaxy Invader, Nightbeast, and The Alien Factor.
 He also played Eric Longfellow in the 1980 film Fiend and Longfellow again in the 1992 film Deadly Neighbor.
 Leifert, called a "Baltimore horror maven" by Michael Sragow, appeared in several films for Dohler, did the costumes for Galaxy Invader, and was quoted as saying, "if you watch the films [I was in] carefully, they're really saved in the editing room.
 He would sit and chain-smoke cigarettes and work at that editing machine for months and months and months—no one would see or hear from him."